Software-Hardware-Integration-Lab/Documentation/docs/SHIELD/Reference/Settings/Environmental-Variables-Reference.md

 See [Debug Mode](./Debug-Mode.md) for more information on what is enabled when this is toggled to true.
 - Example:
 `true`

+!!! danger "SECURITY RISK!!!"
+    This setting (if enabled) will shut off most self defense of the application and leave it vulnerable.
+Please be careful with using this option to prevent breach.
+    It is advised that this setting should only be enabled if a SHI employee or authorized partner asks you to.

+    Usage of this setting should be avoided at all costs.

 ---